kb-dk/cop3-backend/README.md

-The COP gives backend services to frontends providing access to digital library objects for the benefit of the patrons of the [Royal Danish Library](https://www.kb.dk/).  this time there are two frontends using it:
+The COP gives backend services to frontends providing access to digital library objects for the benefit of the patrons of the [Royal Danish Library](https://www.kb.dk/).
+At this time there are two frontends using it:

 * [Danmark set fra luften](https://www.kb.dk/danmarksetfraluften/)